HowToSD/ComfyUI-Data-Analysis/README.md

 | **MPL Scatter Plot**    | Generate a scatter plot            |

 A faster way is to double-click the canvas to open the node search dialog.

+The examples directory contains workflows that load data from an example dataset included in this package.
+These workflows should give you a good idea about how to use these nodes.

+# Notes
+* To connect the output from a previous Pandas node to another Pandas node, move the wire toward the top-left of the text field.
+* CSV file path is relative to the ComfyUI installation directory unless you specify the absolute file path.